+Identity Rule for Classical and Quantum Theories

+Mladen Pavičić1

+Received February 12, 1998

-Identity Rule for Classical and Quantum Theories Mladen Pavičić1 It is shown that the identity rule-a rule of inference which has the form of modus ponens but with the operation of identity substituted for the operation of implication-turns any ortholattice into either an orthomodular lattice (a model of a quantum theory) or a distributive lattice (a model of classical theory).
+It is shown that the identity rule-a rule of inference which has the form of modus ponens but with the operation of identity substituted for the operation of implication-turns any ortholattice into either an orthomodular lattice (a model of a quantum theory) or a distributive lattice (a model of a classical theory).
 It is also shown that-as opposed to the implication algebras-one cannot construct an identity algebra although the identity rule contains the operation of identity as the only operation.

+1. INTRODUCTION

-PACS number: 03.65.Bz, 02.10.By, 02.10.Gd Keywords: orthomodular lattices, distributive lattices, ortholattices, quantum logic, classical logic.
-1Atominstitute of the Austrian Universities, Schüttelstraße 115, A-1020 Wien, Austria; E-mail: pavicic@ati.ac.at; Fax: +49-30-63933990; Department of Mathematics, University of Zagreb, Gradjevinski fakultet, Kačićeva 26, HR-10001 Zagreb, Croatia; E-mail: mpavicic@faust.irb.hr; Fax: +385-1-4828050 1 INTRODUCTION (Pavičić & Megill, 1998a) have shown that binary orthologic becomes either quantum or classical logic when nothing but modus ponens rule is added to it, depending on the kind of the operation of implication used.
-In lattice notation (lattice being a model of a logic and therefore of a corresponding theory) the result reads as follows: Theorem 1.1.
-An ortholattice in which the following modus ponens rule $a \leq b$ & $a \to b \leq c \to d$ \Rightarrow $c \leq d$ holds is an orthomodular lattice for ' \rightarrow ' being one of the five quantum implications and a distributive lattice for ' \rightarrow ' being the classical implication.
+Pavičić and Megill (1998a) have shown that binary orthologic becomes either quantum or classical logic when nothing but the modus ponens rule is added to it, depending on the kind of the operation of implication used.
+In lattice-theoretic notation (a lattice being a model of a logic and therefore of a corresponding theory) the result reads as follows:

+Theorem 1.1.
+An ortholattice in which the following modus ponens rule holds is an orthomodular lattice for ' \rightarrow ' being one of the five quantum implications and a distributive lattice for ' \rightarrow ' being the classical implication.

+$a \le b$ & $a \to b \le c \to d \Rightarrow c \le d$

 An obvious disadvantage of this rule for inferring theorems in varieties of quantum logic is that one does not know which of the five implications one should choose.
-Therefore it would be interesting to find a unique operation for a rule analogous to the one from the Theorem 1.1.
-To arrive at such a rule let us examine the proof of the above theorem.
+Therefore it would be interesting to find a unique operation for a rule analogous to the one from Theorem 1.1.
+To arrive at such a rule, let us examine the proof of the above theorem.
 We obtained it by connecting the operation of implication and the relation of implication in the following way.

+1Atominstitute of the Austrian Universities, A-1020 Vienna, Austria; e-mail: pavicic@ati.ac.at; Department of Mathematics, University of Zagreb, HR-10001 Zagreb, Croatia; e-mail: mpavicic@faust.irb.hr.

 Theorem 1.2.
-(Pavičić, 1987) An ortholattice in which $a \rightarrow b = 1 \qquad \Leftrightarrow \qquad a \leq b$ holds is a distributive lattice for ' \rightarrow ' being the classical implication and an orthomodular lattice for ' \rightarrow ' being one of the five quantum implications.
-Since the following theorem holds Theorem 1.3.
-(Pavičić, 1993) An ortholattice in which $\mathbf{QL} \qquad a \equiv b = 1 \qquad \Leftrightarrow \qquad a = b$ holds is an orthomodular lattice for the identity being defined as Definition 1.3.1. $a \equiv b \stackrel{\text{def}}{=} (a \cap b) \cup (a^{\perp} \cap b^{\perp})$ Therefore we could conjecture that the identity and equality can be substituted for the implication and inequality, respectively, in the Theorem 1.1.
+(Pavičić, 1987).
+An ortholattice in which

+$a \rightarrow b = 1 \quad \Leftrightarrow \quad a \leq b$

+holds is a distributive lattice for ' \rightarrow ' being the classical implication and an orthomodular lattice for ' \rightarrow ' being one of the five quantum implications.

+Now the following theorem holds:

+Theorem 1.3.
+(Pavičić, 1993).
+An ortholattice in which

+QL $a \equiv b = 1 \iff a = b$

+holds is an orthomodular lattice for the identity being defined as follows:

+Definition 1.3.1. $a \equiv b \stackrel{\text{def}}{=} (a \cap b) \cup (a^{\perp} \cap b^{\perp}).$

+Therefore we could conjecture that the identity and equality can be substituted for the implication and inequality, respectively, in Theorem 1.1.
 In the next section we prove the conjecture.

-2 THE IDENTITY RULE Our conjecture on the existence of the identity rule meets an apparent counter argument in the Theorem 3.2 of (Pavičić, 1993).
+2. THE IDENTITY RULE

+Our conjecture on the existence of the identity rule meets an apparent counterargument in Theorem 3.2 of Pavičić (1993).
 We shall therefore first show that the theorem is only partially correct by proving the following theorem.

 Theorem 2.1.
-An ortholattice in which $\mathbf{CL} \qquad a \equiv_c b = 1 \qquad \Leftrightarrow \qquad a = b$ holds is a distributive lattice for the identity being defined as Definition 2.1.1. $a \equiv_c b \stackrel{\text{def}}{=} (a^{\perp} \cup b) \cap (a \cup b^{\perp})$ Proof.
-In (Pavičić, 1993) we proved that an ortholattice to which CL is added is orthomodular.
-Since we are able to prove that it also violates the orthomodular lattice OM_6 (Fig. 1) the lattice is distributive (Abbott, 1976).
-To see that the orthomodular lattice OM_6 (Fig. 1) is violated (Abbott, 1976) one can easily check that a = b does not follow from $(a^{\perp} \cup b) \cap (a \cup b^{\perp}) = 1$
+An ortholattice in which

+CL $a \equiv_c b = 1 \Leftrightarrow a = b$

+holds is a distributive lattice for the identity being defined as follows:

+Definition 2.1.1. $a \equiv_c b \stackrel{\text{def}}{=} (a^{\perp} \cup b) \cap (a \cup b^{\perp}).$

+Proof.
+In Pavičić (1993) we proved that an ortholattice to which CL is added is orthomodular.
+From Fig. 1 it is obvious that, in the orthomodular lattice OM_6 , a = b does not follow from $(a^{\perp} \cup b) \cap (a \cup b^{\perp}) = 1$.
+Therefore CL violates OM_6 and this means that an ortholattice with CL is also distributive (Abbott, 1976).